M.E.S. Ponnani College, Ponnani: Location

 Geographically situated on the western fringes of the Malappuram district, Ponnani encompasses the municipal area along the western precincts of Tippu Sultan Road.
 Significantly, this institution stands as the solitary center for higher education within the coastal enclave of the Malappuram district, stretching between the towns of Tirur and Guruvayoor.
 The presence of National Highway 66, the K.S.R.T.C. bus depot, and the private bus terminal conveniently facilitate student commutes.
-The nearby Kuttipuram railway station lies approximately 18 kilometers northeast of the college, while the Guruvayoor railway station resides approximately 29 kilometers to the south.